pamelac21/Employee-Tracker/README.md

 # 12 SQL: Employee Tracker

-Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
-These interfaces are known as Content Management Systems (CMS).
-Your challenge this week is to build a command-line application to manage a company's database of employees using Node.js, Inquirer, and MySQL.
+Developers are often tasked with creating interfaces(Content Management Systems (CMS)) that make it easy for non-developers to view and interact with information stored in databases.
+This project is a command-line application to manage a company's database of employees using `Node.js`, `Inquirer`, and `MySQL`.

-Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality and all of the acceptance criteria below being met.
-You’ll need to submit a link to the video and add it to the README of your project.
+## Skills Used

+* Configure your Node.js application to connect to a MySQL database.

+* Create and drop databases and tables.

+* Use CRUD (create, read, update, and delete) methods to work with persistent data.

+* Create schema and seed files for the development of your application.

+* Write join statements to establish relations between data in three separate tables using primary and foreign keys.

 ## User Story